Apple Pay for web

 payment-sessions

-To receive notifications for the payment events that may be triggered throughout the steps, configure your webhook receiver.
+To receive webhooks for the payment events, configure your webhook server.

 Information